Vilsepi/aws-noinstances/doc/README.md

 - Consider several URL paths and their HTTP Verbs.
 How many Lambda functions?
 - How much things should be done in API Gateway (schemas validation)?
 - Is the API cache worth it?
-- How to respond from API Gateway without a backend call?
 - [serverless](https://github.com/serverless/serverless) and [fluct](https://github.com/fluct/fluct)

 --